Shamir-Lab/4CAC/README.md

 `--outdir`: The output directory.
 If not specified, default = `--asmdir`

 ## 4. An example
 A small test dataset could be found under the test_data folder.
+Note that the `ground_truth_class.fasta` file under test_data is not necessary for running 4CAC.
+It can be used to compare the XGBoost classification and 4CAC classification with the ground truth if users are interested.

 # Contacts